marcalph/resume/resume.md

 &nbsp;

 > Senior ML engineer.
 I'm looking senior/lead position in a mutlticultural and product driven environment.
+I love a challenge.
-> About me : I am a data nerd with high work ethics, my favorite perks in the job are the needed creativity and abstraction during model design and deployement.
+> About me : I am a data nerd with high work ethics, my favorite perks in the job are the needed creativity during model design and deployment.
 >  Also I love to code, coffee and comics (order may vary).